Japan central bank finds the pessimists come from within

 "None of the risks warrant a big change in the BOJ's assessment that Japan is headed for a moderate recovery," said another source familiar with its thinking.
 "Still, there's no strong grounds to the projection that overseas economies will somehow pick up later this year."

-The sources declined to be identified because they are not authorized to speak with the media.
+The sources declined to be identified because they are not authorised to speak with the media.

 Analysts polled by Reuters expect Japan's economic growth to slow down to 0.5 percent in the next fiscal year from 2.7 percent this year, mainly due to the impact of the higher sales tax.